eea/european.cache.registry/README-API.md

 * `/undertaking/[domain]/[company_id]/auditor/[auditor_uid]/check` - verifies if the auditor and the company are from the same country.
 Returns the auditor information if this condition is met.
 * `/undertaking/[domain]/[company_id]/auditor/[auditor_uid]/assign/` - assigns auditor to company
 * `/undertaking/[domain]/[company_id]/auditor/[auditor_uid]/unassign/` - unassigns an auditor from a company
+* `/auditors/verification_envelopes/?reporting_envelope_url=/reporting/envelope/url` -  returns the list of verification envelopes for a given reporting envelope

 **Undertaking calls:**